majidi50/RAHEEM_XMD-/README.md

 ---

-## RAHEEM-XMD
+## RAHEEM_XMD

-RAHEEM-XMD is a powerful WhatsApp bot with multiple features to automate tasks, moderate groups, and provide entertainment.
+RAHEEM_XMD is a powerful WhatsApp bot with multiple features to automate tasks, moderate groups, and provide entertainment.
 Deploy it effortlessly to your favorite cloud hosting platform.

 ---